lsteinmann/milQuant-dist/README.md

 # shiny-electron

 This is totally hacked together from different tutorials and I do not recommend copying any of it.
+It works (for me) though.

 Template from: [electron-quick-start](https://github.com/electron/electron-quick-start)